 Product Design and UX Process Methodology

-Related principles, models & mindsets
+Related principles, models and mindsets

-The Elements of User Experience
+The Elements of (the Vehicle Passport) User Experience

 Abstract Ideas